 Methods for calculating depreciation are detailed thoroughly in IRS Publication 946, How to Depreciate Property.
 They include:

-- Straight-line depreciation: This method is simple and straightforward but immediate gratification is limited.
+- Straight-line depreciation: This is simple and straightforward, but immediate gratification is limited.
 Your largest deductions will come in later years.
-New businesses that are just starting out and expect to be much more profitable in later years often choose this method, deferring the greatest deductions to a later time.
+New businesses that are just starting out and expect to be much more profitable in later years often choose this method, deferring the greatest deductions to a later time when they'll presumably have more income to offset.

-- Accelerated depreciation: The bulk of depreciation takes place in earlier years and the deductions in later years are much smaller.
+- Accelerated Depreciation: The bulk of depreciation takes place in earlier years and the deductions in later years are much smaller if you elect accelerated depreciation.
+This might be a good option if a business is experiencing a banner year and needs as much in the way of deductions in the current year as possible.

 NOTE: Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.